 As an MRI technologist, you’ll be performing diagnostic imaging exams and operating magnetic resonance imaging scanners.
 About half of all positions are in hospitals, with the rest employed in other healthcare facilities, including outpatient clinics, diagnostic labs, and physician’s offices.
 The average pay is over $62,000 per year, and the field is expected to grow by 9% over the next 10 years.

-Education/training: You’ll need an associate’s degree in MRI technology, and even though very few states require licensing, employers often prefer candidates who are.
+Education/Training Required: You’ll need an associate’s degree in MRI technology, and even though very few states require licensing, employers often prefer candidates who are.
 MRI technologists often start out as radiologic technologists, eventually transitioning into MRI technologists.

-Challenges: Similar to other healthcare occupations, you’ll need to have both patience and compassion in working with patients.
+Job Challenges: Similar to other healthcare occupations, you’ll need to have both patience and compassion in working with patients.
 You’ll also need to be comfortable working in windowless offices and labs during the workday.

 Why you may want to become an MRI technologist: